nicolasH/frankensteins/readme.md

 uses almost no variable.

+### Requirements

+- [multimarkdown][mmd] in the script's `$PATH`.
+- `mkdir`, `bash`, `sed`, `cat`, `find`, `echo`, `grep`, `cd`.
+- a `date` command implementation that supports `date -j -f "%Y/%m/%d %H%M" "2014/07/07 1333"  "+%a, %d %b %Y %H:%M:%S %z"` (most likely a BSD/OSX version).

 ## \_\_\_.sh

-This script generates a website from a set of Markdown files.
+The script.
+The only script.
+It generates a website from a set of Markdown files.
 It transform the files into HTML pages in 4 (+1) different ways depending on which folder the files are in.
 In general, each transformed page will consist of concatenating the `_header.html`, `_nav.html`, content and `_footer.html` together into a single html page.
 The content is usually the result of a markdown to html conversion, surrounded with some specific transformations, which are slightly different for each folder.

 **In the _blog_ folder**, the files should be named `yyyy-mm-dd.hhmm.this-is-the-title.md`.
 You can create a blog file empty but for the title using '`___.sh new "This is the title"`'.
-During the `gen` phase, they will be transformed into individual post at `yyyy/mm/dd/this-is-the-title.html`.
+During the `gen` phase, appropriately named markdown files will be transformed into individual post at `yyyy/mm/dd/this-is-the-title.html`.
 An `archive.html` page will also be generated, containing a list of all the blog posts, most recent first.
 A full text RSS feed will also be generated containing all the posts.
-In the blog/ directory, an `index.html` will be generated, containing the last post as well as links to the 5 previous posts.
+In the _blog/_ directory, an `index.html` will be generated, containing the last post as well as links to the 5 previous posts.
 The latest blog post and links to the 5 previous ones will also appear on the front page.

-**In the _notes_ folder**, the files can be organized in as many folders as you want, but sub-folders will not be taken into account (notes/bla/this.md will be used, but not notes/bla/bla/that.md).
+**In the _notes_ folder**, the files can be organized in as many folders as you want, but sub-folders will not be taken into account (_notes/bla/this.md_ will be used, but not _notes/bla/bla/that.md_).
 The notes will be transformed into their html version.
-There will also be an index.html file which will contain the full text of the notes in the current folder.
-In the notes folder, the list of notes in folders will appear at the top of the page.
+There will also be an `index.html` file which will contain the full text of the notes in the current folder.
+In the top-level _notes_ folder, the list of notes in it's sub-folders will appear at the top of the page.

 **In the _projects_ folder**, the minimum folder depth should be two (`projects/category/project1`).
 In each project folder, the script